JentleJoe/old-alx-system_engineering-devops/0x02-shell_redirections/README.md

 Executable script that prints Hello, World
+Executable script that displays a confused smiley